The English High School: Curriculum

 English High was created originally to educate working-class schoolboys in preparation for business, mechanics, and engineering trades as opposed to "Latin-grammar" schools like Boston Latin that prepared schoolboys for the college, ministry and scholarly pursuits, and private academies that were open only to affluent residents.
 Its original curriculum consisted of such courses as English, surveying, navigation, geography, logic, and civics as well as a strong emphasis on mathematics.

 Nowadays, English High has opened up its curriculum to include more liberal arts subjects such as foreign languages and writing as well as performing arts and more college preparatory courses.
 It has received an experimental "Commonwealth Co-Pilot School" status, geared toward improving the curriculum of urban schools.
 For a while, the school had an award-winning mock trial team as well.

 English High School has an English-Language Learners program, which was run for many years by Francisco Ruiz.

 AVID

-This is one of the few schools that offer AVID.
-AVID is the acronym for Advancement Via Individual Determination, an American college-readiness system.
+This is one of the few schools that offers Advancement Via Individual Determination (AVID), an American college-readiness system.
 AVID is designed to increase the number of students who enroll in four-year colleges, focusing on students in the academic middle by raising the expectations of students.
 Originating at the high school level, the program now serves grades 4–12 (roughly, ages 10–18).